RotaractIndia/pranali_reloaded/README.md

 ## Pranali Reloaded

-A reporting system for Rotaract District Organisations
+A ERP system for Rotaract District Organisations build using the [Frappé Framework](https://frappeframework.com/)!

 ![Screenshot of the Pranali Reloaded Dashboard](.github/pranali_desk.png)